File Library: Manage images and files

 File Labels:

-• Are only visible to authors with access to the File Library in app.knowledgeowl.com
+• Are only visible to authors with access to the File Library in app.knowledgeowl.com.

-• Can be created in the Files Library or in the File Label Library
+• Can be created in the Files library or in the Labels tab.

-For more information, see File Labels.
+For more information, refer to File Labels.

 Use labels as filters

-2. Click the Filter by Labels dropdown.
+2. Select the Filter by Labels dropdown.

-4. Once you select a label, the File Library display will update to show only the files with that label.
-Here, I've selected "screenshot":
+4. Once you select a label, the Files display updates to show only the files with that label.

 Who can access the files stored in my knowledge base?